sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 ### Task 5: Configure Kubernetes Ingress

-In this task you will setup a Kubernetes Ingress to take advantage of path-based routing and TLS termination.
+In this task you will setup a Kubernetes Ingress using an [nginx proxy server](https://nginx.org/en/) to take advantage of path-based routing and TLS termination.

-1. Within the Azure Cloud Shell, run the following command to add the Nginx stable Helm repository:
+1. Within the Azure Cloud Shell, run the following command to add the nginx stable Helm repository:

     ```bash
     helm repo add nginx-stable https://helm.nginx.com/stable